 At the dawn of the 20th century, Italy, once more to be at the centre of civilisation, faced a conundrum.
 The recently unified nation state had come to be seen by many, in particular its own citizens, as a ‘nation of museums’.
 A once dominant culture that produced much of the Western cannon had stagnated, relying on what it had done for inspiration – but not what it did do.

-Strangely, the same conclusion was reached by both the radical left-wing and many that would be labelled traditionalists: to tear the museums down.
+Strangely, the same conclusion was reached by both the radical left-wing and many that would, in another age, be labelled traditionalists: to tear the museums down.
 Thus, a new art form emerged in the Italian peninsula, one that would embody not the still stone of the statues but the ferocity of the future – futurism.
 In his Futurist Manifesto, Filippo Tommaso Marinetti stated:

 “Let’s go!’
 I said.
 ‘Friends and away!
 Let’s go!
 Mythology and the Mystic Ideal are defeated at last.
 We’re about to see the Centaur’s birth and, soon after, the first flight of Angels!“